 - Shoulder pain over the front of the shoulder and is worse doing overhead activities.
 The shoulder may often be painful at night, particularly when lying on that side.

 - Weakness of the shoulder will be related to lack of use and the degree of pain present.

 - Loss of active shoulder motion may be observed.
-Patients may be unable to lift their own arm up well but an examiner can do it for them.
+Patients may be unable to lift their own arm up fully but an examiner can do it for them.

 Causes of Rotator Cuff Tears

 - Degenerative changes within the tendons.
 This is an age-related process and referred to as tendinopathy.
 Achilles tendinopathy is another example.

-- Poor blood supply to parts of the tendons, giving them less ability to maintain themselves when stressed and less ability to heal after injury.
+- Poor blood supply to parts of the tendons, giving them less ability to maintain themselves when stressed and less ability to heal after an injury.

-- The bony shape of part of the shoulder region above the rotator cuff (the acromion) has been shown to vary and to be important in cuff tears.
+- The bony shape of part of the shoulder region above the rotator cuff (the acromion) has been shown to vary may be important in cuff tears.
 This may be a secondary effect (i.e. not the cause) due to weakness allowing the head of the humerus to impinge under the acromion and cause the bony changes.

 - Impingement.
-This occurs when the top of the head of the humerus pressures against the underside of the acromion above.
+This occurs when the top of the head of the humerus causes pressure against the underside of the acromion above.
 The supraspinatus tendon is in this area and is thought to suffer tendinitis and tears in more severe cases.